-Each September through November, thousands of volunteers throughout Massachusetts turn out for COASTSWEEP, the statewide beach cleanup sponsored by CZM.
+From late August into November, thousands of volunteers throughout Massachusetts turn out for COASTSWEEP, the annual statewide beach cleanup sponsored by CZM.
 COASTSWEEP is part of the International Coastal Cleanup organized by Ocean Conservancy in Washington, DC.
 Volunteers from all over the world collect marine debris—trash, fishing line, and any other human-made items—and record what they find.
 This information is then analyzed and used to identify sources of marine debris and develop education and policy initiatives to help reduce it.

 - Become a Cleanup Coordinator or Volunteer - General information on how to organize or participate in a COASTSWEEP cleanup.

-- Cleanup List - Volunteer for these Cleanups - The full list of scheduled cleanups (starting in August of each year, new lists are posted weekly).
+- Cleanup List - Volunteer for these Cleanups - The full list of scheduled cleanups (starting in mid-August of each year, new lists are posted weekly).

 - Information for Cleanup Coordinators - Details for people who are organizing local cleanups.

 - Press and Publications - News and publications on COASTSWEEP and marine debris.